Mastermindzh/Quizzer-dwa-sharon-rick/README.md

 ## 3.3 Multi Tier

 Multi Tiered applications are easy to maintain because of the division of functionality.
 This makes the code easier to read and debug.
 Each part of the software has a specific task, and will stick to only that task.
 The separation also makes the application more scalable and easier to deploy.
 Tiers can easily be expanded upon or moved from server to server.
 Because of this, development is made easier as well.
-Collaboration is easier because of

 ## 3.4 Technologies